cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

             * Muscle has a similar affinity as blood, but equilibrates more slowly than the CNS due to lower blood flow
             * Fat has a much higher affinity for anaesthetic than muscle, but equilibrates very slowly due to the very low blood flow
             This has a greater effect in obese people, especially during prolonged anaesthesia, as they have a longer equilibration time and therefore prolonged emergence.
-    * **Second gas effect**
-    Use of N<sub>2</sub>O with another agent will increase the P<sub>A</sub> of that agent.
-This is because:
-        * N<sub>2</sub>O is **20x** as soluble in blood as either blood or nitrogen, and is administered in high concentrations, so it is rapidly absorbed from alveoli
-        * If nitrous oxide is delivered at high concentrations, it's rapid absorption means that alveoli will **shrink**, causing:
-            * An increase in the fractional concentration of all other gases
-            This is known as the **concentration effect**, and increases the pressure gradient driving diffusion into blood, increasing speed of onset.
-                * The concentration effect is the cause of the second gas effect.
-            * Augmented ventilation as more inhalational agent is drawn in the alveoli.
-        * The second gas effect also causes **diffusion hypoxia**
-        When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus.
-            * This can cause a reduce in PAO<sub>2</sub>, and cause hypoxia
-            * Diffusion hypoxia is avoided by delivering 100% oxygen, which maintains an adequate PAO<sub>2</sub> as N<sub>2</sub>O is removed

 ###Alteration to Pharmacokinetics in Children and the Elderly
 Increased rate of induction in children due to: